Ricardo0621/AnimalPoseEstimation/README.md

 # AnimalPoseEstimation
-Training a deep network to predict the locations of parts of animals.
+Using U-Net to predict the locations of parts of animals.
 Specifically a Drosophila Melanogaster